LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 **Notes of caution:**
 Cost of repair is highly variable and not well characterized by a single value.
 For example, a percentage of leaks will have near-zero repair costs if it is just a matter of tightening a valve.
 Other repairs, especially if specialized equipment is involved, could be extremely expensive – especially if a shutdown is required and production declines, leading to indirect costs.

 When specified in the virtual world parameter file, repair costs are independent of emission size or infrastructure.
-Moreover, these costs are still applicable even when emissions are naturally repaired ([NRd](#nrd)).
+Moreover, these costs are still applicable even when emissions are terminated based on their maximum duration([duration](#duration-propagating-parameter)).

 #### &lt;file&gt; (cost)